Shanti-PL/DataAway/README.md

 # DataAway
 An online AVG playing website

-**How to play**
+# How to play
-open file DateAway/html/index.html to play this game, enjoy!!!
+After you download the entire project(DateAway), open the file DateAway/html/index.html to play this game, enjoy!!!